Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 *Stay Work Asakusa

 is a lovely hostel with comfy wooden sleeping “lockers” in a dorm.
-The public area is quite big, so there’s space for dining and working.
+The public area is quite big, so there’s enough space for dining and working.

 Location: Asakusa